 - Calibrate it in the pH 7.00 standard buffer first,

-- Then measure the pH value of pH 4.00 standard buffer.
+- Then measure the pH value of pH 4.00 standard buffer (you can also use pH 10.01 buffer).

-- A tester is considered accurate and in good condition if the reading difference between the measurement and standard value is ≤ 0.3 pH (in this case ≥3.7 or ≤4.3).
-Of course, the smaller the difference, the better the condition of the pH tester is.
+- A pH meter is considered accurate and in good condition if the reading difference between the measurement and standard value is ≤ 0.30 pH.
+In this case, suppose the temperature of the standard solutions is at room temperature (around 77˚F/25˚C), if the test result is ≥3.70 or ≤4.30, then the meter is considered in good condition.
+Of course, the smaller the difference, the better the condition of the pH meter is.

 *Please make sure the standard buffers are in good quality (fresh and non-contaminated, and made by legitimate companies producing scientific instruments).